Characterization of a quantum bus between two driven qubits: Introduction

-The coupling of qubits through a common quantum bus has been demonstrated in superconducting charge qubits coupled via a microwave transmission line~\cite{Sillanpaa:2007,Majer:2007}.
+The coupling of qubits through a common quantum bus has been demonstrated in superconducting charge qubits coupled via a microwave transmission line~\cite{Sillanpaa:2007,Majer:2007}, operating in the GHz range.
 The rate at which qubits exchange information is governed by the coupling strength: a higher coupling constant results in faster operations, but can also lead to stronger unwanted interactions and increased sensitivity to noise.
 As a result, shielding from charge noise may impose a limit on the operational speed of electromagnetic buses.
-An alternative implementation of a quantum bus can be achieved by coupling dressed spin qubits to a mechanical resonator~\cite{Rosenfeld:2021,Rabl:2009,Laucht:2017}.
+An alternative implementation of a quantum bus can be achieved by coupling dressed spin qubits to a mechanical resonator~\cite{Rosenfeld:2021,Rabl:2009,Laucht:2017}, which work on the MHz scale.
 The spins couple to the motion of the mechanical resonator if the qubit transition frequency is comparable to the oscillator's frequency.
 Dressing enables the selective coupling of qubits to the quantum bus, while the interaction strength between the spin and the mechanical resonator can be controlled either by the intrinsic strain of the resonator or by a magnetic field gradient~\cite{Lyyra:2024}.
-In Sec.~\ref{sec:realization}, we justify the choice of the parameters by comparing them to a practical implementation employing nanomechanical resonators.
+Using low frequency resonators makes it feasible to match the resonator and Rabi frequencies, since the Rabi frequency increases monotonically with the microwave power.
+On the negative side, using a low-frequency resonator can lead to a significant thermal population in the resonator.
+In Sec.~\ref{sec:realization}, we justify the choice of the parameters used in this work by comparing them to a practical implementation employing nanomechanical resonators.

 The work is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the quantum master equation formalism used to study the qubit-harmonic oscillator system.
 In Sec.~\ref{sec:characterization}, we investigate how the damping and temperature affect the qubit state readout mechanism, comparing the performance of dressed and bare qubits and highlighting the advantages of using dressed qubits.
 In Sec.~\ref{sec:gate}, we analyze how various system parameters influence the fidelity of a two-qubit gate mediated by a harmonic oscillator and propose an optimal parameter range for practical implementation.
 In Sec.~\ref{sec:realization}, we discuss possible realizations of the qubit-harmonic oscillator system across different technological platforms.
 Finally, we summarize the results in Sec.~\ref{sec:conclusions}.